Kingston Wall: III - Tri-Logy and Walli's death

 In January 1994, Walli went on holiday to India, where he met Ior Bock, a Finnish mystic, who, during hashish fuelled nights, told listeners of the Bock saga, an eccentric explanation about the origins of the alphabets, words, and the whole human history.
 Inspired by the Bock saga, Walli wrote and rewrote new songs for their upcoming album, which was to be called III – Tri-Logy.
 The music and lyrics were riddled with references to previous Kingston Wall releases and the Bock saga.
 Compared to the two weeks it took to record the previous album, this time the band had booked 13 weeks of studio time.
 Unlike on previous albums, each band member recorded their parts separately, and some of the songs the band had never practised before entering the studio.
 The album ended up being the most expensive self-published album in Finland at that time.
-The album was different in style and tone compared to the two previous ones as it included more hard rock sounds, at times combined with dub reggae, techno, and synthesizers arranged by Kimmo Kajasto (from Koneveljet and Rinneradio).
+The album was different in style and tone compared to their two previous releases as it included more hard rock sounds, at times combined with dub reggae, techno, and synthesizers arranged by Kimmo Kajasto (from Koneveljet and Rinneradio).
 The last song on the album, "The Real Thing", runs for 18 minutes and again features Sakari Kukko on saxophone, along with ambient synthesizer pads played by Kimmo Kajasto.

-After an eight-month break from playing live, the band returned to the stage in August 1994, playing their first gig under the alias “Spirits of Istwan”.
+After an eight-month break from playing live, the band returned to the stage in August 1994, playing their first gig under the alias "Spirits of Istwan".
 The official release gig was held 1 October 1994, once again at Tavastia and was followed by a Finnish tour.
 Meanwhile, Walli's erratic behaviour and obsession with the Bock saga had grown to a level where people started avoiding him.
 Growing tensions and the harshness of life on tour took their toll on the morale of both the band and crew, and the band voted the stop the tour short, cancelling the final show of the tour.

 In December, Kingston Wall played three more gigs.
 They played their last public show in Lepakko, Helsinki in December 1994 and their last show ever was some days later in Sörnäinen prison in Helsinki.
 After this, the band called it quits in a local cafeteria and each of the members went on their separate ways.
-Walli left for India and shortly after his return to Finland, on 28 June 1995, jumped to his death from the tower of Töölö church in central Helsinki.
-This marked the end for Kingston Wall.
+Walli left for India and shortly after his return to Finland, on 28 June 1995, jumped to his death from the tower of Töölö Church in central Helsinki.

 The suicide was apparently caused by several factors.
 Walli had lost his faith in Ior Bock's mythologies and felt ashamed for basing the band's third album on what he now perceived as deceptions.
 He had also broken up with his girlfriend some months earlier.
 Walli was later buried in the Hietaniemi Cemetery, about one kilometer away from his place of death.